jancio/Replicating-Emotions-and-Head-Movements/README.md

-# Replicating human facial emotions and head movements on a robot avatar
+# Replicating Human Facial Emotions and Head Movements on a Robot Avatar

 In this work, I propose a novel teleoperation system that combines the replication of facial expressions of emotions (neutral, disgust, happiness, and surprise) and head movements on the fly on